 Advice #1 – Plan & Schedule!
 One thing that I learned while attending NYFW is that you cannot get around very fast.
 Even when taking the subway or an Uber, you have to add an extra 15 minutes onto your planned time in order to be where you want on time.
 For example, when I attended a show on Day 2 of this past season, the show began at 3 and I left my hotel at 2 even with the Uber time showing it would take only 20 minutes.
 The Uber app doesn’t always factor in traffic, lights, pedestrians, and the fact that the Uber driver can never really find you and parks across the street from where you are.

 So with that in mind, keep in mind that you will not always be able to attend everything that you are invited to.
 Some of my invitations included shows that were back to back (one starting at 2pm and ending at 3pm right when the next show started across the city), and I had to determine which show I wanted to attend over the other.
 The best way to keep yourself on time and attending as many shows as you want is to keep a schedule – whether it be in a planner or simply on your phone.
 I used my iPhone calendar because it also allowed me to keep the address right on hand when I needed directions using the subway.

 Advice #2 – Follow up with your contacts.
-I don’t necessarily mean that you should send another email to the same exact email address, but look for another way of contacting.
+When it comes to getting invites to NYFW, I don’t necessarily mean that you should send another email to the same exact email address, but look for another way of contacting.
 Do your research!
 Sometimes you have to dig and when you do, I guarantee you will find gold.